 The emergent estuarine marsh that borders several miles of shoreline within the project is an important source of organic detritus and nutrients and serves as a nursery for many of the species found in Pensacola Bay.
 These wetlands function as both stormwater filtration and a storm buffer area, as well as providing erosion controls to the neighboring uplands.
 A minimum of 13 endangered or threatened species are known to live in the region including the recently listed federally endangered reticulated flatwoods salamander.
 The northern wet prairie portion is known to be an outstanding pitcher plant habitat.

-Priority purchases will be concentrated on parcels adjacent to existing District lands.
+Purchases within the Priority Fee Simple or Less than Fee Simple Acquisition Area will be concentrated on floodplain parcels adjacent to Escambia and East Bays.
 Currently the District owns 3,245 acres on Garcon Point.